tukkek/torchlight2-AdventureMode/README.md

 The first and last tier of map scrolls have some limited scaling, with Tier 1 scaling with player level up to level 5 and Tier 16 likewise from level 80 to 100.
 This is done both to ease lower-level characters into the progression system (especially important on higher difficulties) and to provide an "endgame" for players who want to push to level 100.

 Since you can't find any spell vendors in this mode, a guaranteed spell drop is given with every boss and gold chest.
 This shouldn't impact balance too much as most spells are tuned around their mana cost and there is a hard limit to the number of spells you can have at once (even if you only go for passives).
 It also gives a nice incentive (and reward) to investing more time into longer dungeon and higher-risk boss maps.
+As a fall-back, champion monsters also have a small chance of dropping spells.

 # Planned features